Leonard-Pat/Web-Scraper-Crypto-Research/README.md

   - [Project Status](#project-status)

 ## General Information
-- Repo was created to scrape governance information on DAOs, on the deep DAO website.
-For research purposes only (please do not overload deep dao with requests or share information with consent)
+- Repo was created to scrape governance information on DAOs, mainly on the deep DAO and Messari report website.
+For research purposes only (please do not overload deep dao with requests or share information without consent)

 ## Technologies Used